ivangfr/spring-webflux-reactive-databases/README.md

 > **Important:** the ids shown below will be different when you run it

-- Go to `client-shell` terminal and import some products and customers by running the following command
+- In `client-shell` terminal, import some products and customers by running the following command
   ```
   script ../samples.txt
   ```